 Here are few sports topics to use this week.

-If you’d like these delivered right to your inbox every Monday, make sure you leave your name in the boxed marked “Let’s Do This!” and you’ll be sports savvy by 7am every Monday.
+Get these topics delivered right to your inbox every Monday by leaving your name in the box marked “Let’s Do This!” and you’ll become sports savvy by 7am each Monday.

-Want these delivered right to your inbox?
-Leave your name in the box marked “Let’s Do This!” and you’ll be sports savvy by 7am every Monday.
+And of course if you want these ConvoStarters delievered right to your inbox every Monday leave your name in the box marked “Let’s Do This!” and you’ll be sports savvy by 7am every Monday.

-Want these delivered right to your inbox?
-Leave your name in the box marked “Let’s Do This!” and you’ll be all set every Monday by 7am.
-Sports talk doesn’t have to be hard.
+Want to get these Convo Starters delivered right to your inbox?
+Leave your name in the box marked “Let’s Do This!” and they’ll arrive by 7am every Monday.

 Next Page »